Free ways to access science at the Ri

 The CHRISTMAS LECTURES

 And since 1966, these lectures have inspired people all around the world through their television sets.
-You can now explore our archive online, featuring hundreds of hours of CHRISTMAS LECTURES from the 1960s all the way to present day, featuring spectacular lecturers like David Attenborough, Carl Sagan and Hannah Fry.
+You can now explore our archive online, featuring hundreds of hours of CHRISTMAS LECTURES from the 1960s all the way to present day, featuring beloved lecturers like David Attenborough, Carl Sagan and Hannah Fry.

 Hannah Fry wearing a blue suit, sitting among the magenta seats in the Ri Theatre